donut28/an-untitled-clicker-game/README.md

 One of my first Python Tkinter projects, featuring none other than ice-cream!

 ## Activity Information
-I've stopped working on the game.
+I've stopped working on the game, and will push one final update.
 I'll leave this repository public for whoever wants to play.
 Thanks for the support, I've learned a lot from this project.

 ## Downloading Information
 The file name for any version of the game in the releases tab is `v0.0.release/patched.py` or `v0.0.release/patched.pyw`.